Therapy for yourself

 On the outside you’ve got your shit together.
 But inside you feel a tornado of overwhelming feelings.
 You take care of others but no one is really there for you.
 It’s probably safe to say you’ve always been on your own and never had anyone to rely on.
 This quality makes you strong, dependable, and resilient.
 Yet you’re also in deep pain.
 It’s possible you go through bouts of high anxiety or deep depression.
 You might cope with these feelings by working more or drinking too much.

 Now you’re exhausted from all the pain, stress, and keeping up a strong front.
 It’s all become too much.
 Maybe a relationship has ended or you start to feel more anxious or depressed.
 You realize it’s time to do something about the emptiness you’ve been feeling your whole life.

 How Therapy Helps

 Therapy helps you reconnect with yourself.
-You can begin to look inward: at your feelings, needs, wants, and desires.
-You can also begin to unpack your history and understand how your childhood and adult life experiences got you to this point.
+You can begin to look inside: at your feelings, needs, wants, and desires.
+You can also begin to understand how your childhood and adult life experiences got you to this point.
 Very likely, you had to become strong and self-sufficient because help wasn’t available.
 You may also have been put in the position of taking care of others.
 You tried to deal the best you could, but it’s been at a cost to you.

 The process of therapy helps you to reduce your pain while getting to know yourself on a deeper level.
 We will work together to tackle anxiety and depression.
-You’ll also learn to connect more with your feelings and different parts of you.
-This process allows you to work through past pain and losses.
-As you become more aware emotionally, you’ll be able to form better relationships with others in your life.
+We’ll also help you heal from past hurts inflicted by others.
+This process allows you to work through painful experiences and move forward in life.
+As you become more emotionally aware, you’ll be able to form healthier relationships with others in your life.